 - Contract positions leave room for professional growth.
 Contracting not only provides great experiences to include on a resume.
 It can also help expand a candidate’s network to find future opportunities.
 Candidates can get in touch with more people doing the work they are interested in.

-- Contractors who are employed through recruitment back-office services, such as FoxHire, usually do not need to buy their own health insurance.
-The back-office offers contractor benefits to them.
+- Contractors who are employed through employer of record (EOR) services, such as FoxHire, usually do not need to buy their own health insurance.
+The EOR offers contractor benefits to them.

 - In most cases, contractors are eligible for unemployment after their contract assignment ends.
 That takes some risk out of giving up full-time work for a more fulfilling contract position.